kasramp/Translate-WebApp/README.md

 ## Running the application

-Need to have `docker` installed in the system.
+Need to have `docker` installed on the system.
 Then run
 ```bash
 $ run.sh
 ```